 RGI Adjustments While Household Members are in Pursuit of Income Child support payments are not included in the net income amount from Line 23600 of the income tax return.
-Housing Providers therefore should use caution in requiring pursuit of child support income as a condition of continued RGI eligibility RGI household members that are required to pursue income due to a decrease in income must do so within thirty (30) calendar days of the Notice to Pursue income.
-The RGI payable shall be reviewed when a decision has been made regarding their eligibility for all pending income by the pending income sources.
-See JOB AID- Request to Pursue Income
+Housing Providers therefore should use caution in requiring pursuit of child support income as a condition of continued RGI eligibility income must do so within thirty (30) calendar days of the Notice to Pursue income.